jorissae/lego-bundle/README.md

 ```
 Work directly WITH USER LOGIN :-D

-SF4 IDK LEGO BUNDLE V 0.1 alpha (do not use it for the moment)
+SF4 IDK LEGO BUNDLE V 0.1 alpha (do not use it in production)

 You want an very customable without to see internal code, Stay here !
 There is nothing you can't to do.